 The park also has a museum which exhibits the history of the park.

 For a fantastic guidebook on Zion and the Bryce Canyon we recommend Lonely Planet Zion & Bryce Canyon National Parks (Travel Guide).
-Giving you insider tips, budget honest reviews and full colour trail and park maps, you can’t go wrong with this researched and updated guide.
+Giving you insider tips, budget honest reviews and full color trail and park maps, you can’t go wrong with this researched and updated guide.